monkey0506/Monkeymoto.GeneratorUtils.GenericSymbolReferenceTree/README.md

 ````

 The methods `GetBranch` and `GetBranchesBySymbol` are provided by the
-`GenericSymbolWithSyntaxTree`, and can be used to retrieve the closed generic
+`GenericSymbolReferenceTree`, and can be used to retrieve the closed generic
 symbols used in your project's compilation, each paired with the relevant
 syntax nodes.